 National Service and Involvement

 UCAT staff consult with other institutions on college teaching and learning and on faculty development.
-They present at conferences on these topics and are involved in professional associations that deal with college teaching and faculty development, such as the Professional and Organizational Development Network in Higher Education, the American Association for Higher Education and Accreditation, and the International Alliance of Teacher Scholars.
+They present at conferences on these topics and are involved in professional associations that deal with college teaching and faculty development, such as the Professional and Organizational Development Network in Higher Education and the International Alliance of Teacher Scholars.
 UCAT has been involved in several national projects on the improvement of college teaching, such as the Preparing Future Faculty Project and the National Consortium to Prepare Graduate Students as College Teachers, and both the Research University Consortium for the Advancement of the Scholarship of Teaching and Learning and the Scholarship of Multicultural Teaching and Learning clusters of the AAHE/Carnegie Campus Program.

 UCAT professional staff have specialized educational backgrounds and professional experience in college teaching.
 In addition to supporting teachers at Ohio State, they teach courses, conduct research, consult nationally, and are active in national and regional organizations.

 Christy Anandappa, Office Administrative Associate, joined UCAT after serving thirteen years as an Office Associate in the Department of Marketing and Logistics in Ohio State’s Fisher College of Business.
 Before she moved to Ohio, she worked for the British Consulate General in Chicago, Illinois.

 Teresa A. Johnson, Ph.D. is an instructional consultant and the Coordinator for Assessment and Curriculum Design at the University Center for the Advancement of Teaching.
 She earned a doctorate in Microbial Ecology at the University of Illinois at Urbana-Champaign.
 She has taught in the sciences at Butler University and at the College of Wooster.
 Her pedagogical research has focused on classroom assessment techniques and impacts of prior knowledge on student learning in the sciences.
 Her current interests are course and curriculum design, articulation of learning outcomes, and evaluation of teaching strategies.